Social Work Licensure Requirements in Kansas

 The highest level of practice has a post-master experience requirement.
 A Licensed Specialist Clinical Social Worker (LSCSW) is a (mostly) independent mental health practitioner.
-She can offer psychotherapy to clients.
-She can diagnose mental illnesses, though (unless a waiver is signed) she must consult with the client’s doctor about whether a medical condition could be contributing to his symptoms.
+The LSCSW can offer psychotherapy to clients.
+LSCSWs can diagnose mental illnesses, though (unless a waiver is signed) they must consult with a physician or psychiatrist before doing so.

 Becoming a LBSW in Kansas

 Prospective LBSWs should pursue degrees from social work programs that are accredited by CSWE or meet the (extensive) set of requirements laid out in Kansas KAR 102-2-6.
 Students can begin the application process their senior year.
 They may be authorized to register for the licensing exam when they are within four months of completing their degree requirements.
 A dean or director will need to fill out a form verifying that the candidate meets academic requirements.